ricomariani/CG-SQL-author/docs/user_guide/01_introduction.md

 |`object`    |n/a          | an object reference                |
 |`X not null`|x!           | `!` means `not null` in types      |

->NOTE: SQLite makes no distinction between integer storage and long integer storage, but the declarations
+> NOTE: SQLite makes no distinction between integer storage and long integer
->tell CQL whether it should use the SQLite methods for binding and reading 64-bit or 32-bit quantities
+> storage, but the declarations tell CQL whether it should use the SQLite
+> methods for binding and reading 64-bit or 32-bit quantities when using the
->when using the variable or column so declared.
+> variable or column so declared.

 There will be more notes on these types later, but importantly, all keywords and names in CQL are case insensitive just like in the underlying SQL language.
 Additionally all of the above may be combined with `not null` to indicate that a `null` value may not be stored in that variable (as in the example).
 When generating the C code, the case used in the declaration becomes the canonical case of the variable and all other cases are converted to that in the emitted code.
-As a result the C remains case sensitively correct.
+As a result, the C remains case sensitively correct.

 The size of the reference types is machine dependent, whatever the local pointer size is.
 The non-reference types use machine independent declarations like `int32_t` to get exactly the desired sizes in a portable fashion.

 All variables of a reference type are set to `NULL` when they are declared, including those that are declared `NOT NULL`.
 For this reason, all nonnull